-Many websites employ bad practice and have extremely long and over complex URLs with unnecessary parameters that not only make a website disorganised, but make the job difficult for Google to crawl resulting in worse rankings.
+Many websites employ bad practices and have extremely long and overly complex URLs with unnecessary parameters.
+These URLs not only make these websites look disorganised, they also make it difficult for Google to crawl each web page, resulting in worse search rankings.

 The risks of not having optimised URLs

-In general, users like what you and me prefer - shorter URLs that are easy to remember.
+In general, users – your website visitors – prefer shorter URLs that are easy to remember.
 Having long and complex URLs can result in:

-Top five tips and best practice for creating user friendly URLs
+Five top tips and best practice advice for creating user-friendly URLs

-- Use simple and catchy at the launch of your website.
+- Use simple and catchy URLs at the launch of your website.
 Short URLs will help you to avoid having to make corrections (301 redirects) to them afterwards and make them more memorable.

 - Avoid the use of dashes, hyphens or numbers in the main URL domain (everything before .com & .co.uk and so on).
-In the example above, we would not have our URL domain as http://www.b2b-marketing-lab.
-However this rule doesn’t apply to the keyword in your URL tail (which is everything after .com & .co.uk etc) because, in this instance, Google views hyphens as spaces.
+In the example above, we would not have our URL domain as: http://www.b2b-marketing-lab.
+However, this rule doesn’t apply to the keyword in your URL tail (which is everything after .com & .co.uk etc) because, in this instance, Google views hyphens as spaces.

-- Include explanatory keywords on your URLs that provide users and search engines with additional information about your webpages and avoid generic page names such as “page1.html”.
+- Include explanatory keywords in your URLs that provide users and search engines with additional information about your web pages and avoid generic page names such as “page1.html”.

 An example of a bad URL would be: http://www.g0bbl3_d3_g00k.co.uk/63solz~html

-If you want to learn more on how to create effective URLs that will improve your rankings, have a look at this URL Guide by Google Webmasters.
+If you want to learn more on how to create effective URLs that will improve web page rankings, have a look at this URL Guide by Google Webmasters.

-Remember that it is vital to understand the latest SEO trends and ranking factors Google uses to rank your website, so that your business can continue to enjoy search ranking success.
-Ranking high will make it easier for people to discover your website, will improve your brand awareness and the chance of getting more business.
+Remember, it’s vital to understand the latest SEO trends and ranking factors Google uses to rank your website so that your business can continue to enjoy search ranking success.
+Ranking high will make it easier for people to discover your website, improve brand awareness and increase the chance of getting more business.